wizcamp/wizcamp-realms-demo/session-guides/SESSION-03.md

 import SplashScreen from "./components/SplashScreen";
 ```

-### Step 2: Access shared state
+### Step 2: Access screen from useGame

-Extract the `screen` value from Context using the `useGame` hook, which gives you access to the current screen state managed by `GameProvider`.
+Get the current screen value from your game's shared state.

 ```javascript
 export default function App() {